santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/Support-Training.md

 1. Start with this very basic training course to understand what ADLS Gen 1 is: https://learn.microsoft.com/activity/S1791005/launch

-2. Watch this ADLS Gen 1 Troubleshooting Training video to understand the basics of troubleshooting:
+2. Watch this ADLS Gen 1 Troubleshooting Training video to understand the basics of troubleshooting ADLS Cases:

 <center>